python/typed_ast/README.md

 ### Current Caveats for Use
 - Type comments in invalid locations produce syntax errors.
+- When using per-argument function comment annotations, the type comments must come after the argument-separating comma.

 ## Development Notes
 ### General Notes